Articles on Objective Justification

 (Chemnitz, Enchiridion, No. 168)

-One should note well that the Gospel which declares the forgiveness of sins in Christ to the world, is at the same time God’s declaration of righteousness to the individual, who receives it by faith and is thus justified, reconciled, and regenerated.
-Thus justification, whether objective or subjective, is the same declaration, for it is made in the same Gospel, and declared by the same Lord, whether to the world in general, or to the individual.
+This necessarily means that the Gospel which declares the forgiveness of sins in Christ to the world, is at the same time God’s declaration of righteousness to the individual, who receives it by faith and is thus justified, reconciled, and regenerated.
+Thus justification, whether objective or subjective, is the same declaration declaration of God, for it is made in the same Gospel, and declared by the same Lord, whether to the world in general, or to the individual.

-Nor should a man imagine that because the Gospel announces a universal pardon, that the Gospel is not God speaking directly to him, but on the contrary, whenever God operates in the means of grace, He is acting, so to speak, man-to-man, communicating an actual absolution to that individual, at that place and time.
+The Christian should never treat the Gospel as mere information of what God has done in the past, nor should he imagine that because the Gospel announces a universal pardon, that the Gospel is not God speaking directly to him.
+On the contrary, whenever God operates in the means of grace, He is acting, so to speak, man-to-man, communicating an actual absolution to that individual, at that place and time.
 Thus the individual should take comfort in this, that what the Gospel declares in the means of grace is nothing less than God’s personal pardon, given to him as a gift, asking nothing but that it be believed.